Address:

 Visible Waste

 This is the easiest waste for builders to identify.
-Materials thrown into skips, left lying around sites in Guildford and Farnham, or cut inaccurately due to carelessness and then thrown away are all visible waste.
+Materials thrown into skips, left lying around sites, or cut inaccurately due to carelessness and then thrown away are all visible waste.
 Unlike required waste, visible waste goes beyond the expected usage volumes, even with a small tolerance added on top of an order.
 In this situation, builders end up paying twice: once for purchasing materials and once to dispose of them.

 This is bad for business, and builders must be more proactive onsite.